Consortium

 Role: In silico studies of GEB ecosystems

-• Fivos Panetsos
+• Prof. Fivos Panetsos

 BS Appl Mathematics, Spec Artificial Intelligence, PhD Biology (Hons), PhD Medicine (Hons).
 Over 20 years experience in AI applications, brain-computer interfaces, brain pasticity and neuroregeneration and neurorepair strategies.
 Founder of several high-tech companies.
 Professor and Director of the Neurocomputing and Neurorobotics Research Group at Complutense University of Madrid.